demispatti/nicescrollr/readme.txt

 2. Minor code optimisations

 = Version 0.3.0 =
-1. Updated the user interface, all options are available again
+1. Updated the user interface, all Options are available again
 2. Refactored the javascripts
 3. Support for PHP Version 5.3 ( was 5.4+ )
 4. Removed "Fugaz One" font family